-Gratefulness can be another bypass trap.
-I think gratefulness is a divine virtue, but like forgiveness, it’s got to be authentic.
+Gratefulness can be another spiritual bypass trap.
+I think gratefulness IS a divine virtue, but like forgiveness, it’s got to be authentic.
 I can sit around here and tell you all what I am grateful about, but unless I really mean it and unless I am TRULY embodying it through my own ACTIONS, it’s just a word salad geared to get you to be impressed with how grateful I am. …because I want people to like me.

 I will tell you my husband isn’t able to be grateful.
 You don’t know where he has been and the demons he is battling with or his programming, all the role models he grew up around… He literally cannot be grateful and that frustrated me.
 But then I realized that this was a problem with me and not him.
 What is it with me that I couldn’t accept the absence of his gratitude?
-I think I just don’t like being alone in my bubble and want him to join so I don’t have to feel how lonely I am here.
-I think also he was triggering off my own inner cantankerous curmudgeon too because I do have a whiny side to me just like him.
+I wonder if he had been triggering off my own inner cantankerous curmudgeon because I do have a whiny side to me just like him.

 When we put pressure on others to be fake, it’s selfish.
 If someone cannot feel gratitude, they cannot feel it.
 Let them be.
 It’s where they are in THIS moment.
 If we are the spiritual badasses we think we are, we will have compassion and understanding for all people instead of trying to mold them into whom they are not.

 We just need to let people be who they are and if we cannot accept them in all their glory, we need to look inside to see where that may be coming from because technically the ungrateful party is doing nothing wrong.

 Find out why ungratefulness triggers you.
 Find out why it’s important for YOU for others to have gratitude.
 Take this opportunity to learn something about yourself and how you can heal that part of yourself that cannot tolerate the limits in others.